-Camping is a ton of fun, but things can also get pretty dirty really quick!
+Camping is a ton of fun, but things can also get dirty really quickly!
 It’s important to make sure you take care of your tent and keep it clean and dry to ensure that it stays in great condition for as long as possible.
 Mold and mildew are common issues that pop up with tents, especially if they’re infrequently used or improperly stored.

 This article will help you identify mold and mildew problems, delve into a few options for removing them quickly and easily, and give several tips for how to prevent mold and mildew issues in the future.
+All of the options below will help with issues on the inside and outside of your Tent.

 Identifying Mold and Mildew